6606P - Student Conduct on Buses Procedure

 A. Rules of conduct for students riding buses are the following:

-- The driver is in full charge of the bus and passengers and shall be If an Paraprofessional is assigned to the bus by the District, she/he shall be responsible for student conduct under the direction of the driver.
+- The driver is in full charge of the bus and passengers and shall be If an Paraprofessional is assigned to the bus by the District, they shall be responsible for student conduct under the direction of the driver.
 When transporting classes or teams, the teacher or coach shall be primarily responsible for the behavior of the students.
 Students shall cooperate and obey both the driver and the teacher, coach or other staff members.

 - Students shall observe rules of classroom conduct while on buses and shall refrain from talking to the driver unless necessary.